mbilab/Web-tutorial/unit/debug/ex7/README.md

 ## Description

-1. You can click the `list all students` button and see all id:name pair.
-2. When clicking `list all students` button, there is a Uncaught SyntaxError.
-3. After fix it, you can type two id in form, and there is only own name response.
+Input two student IDs and click the `Get user names` button.
+The corresponding student names should be shown on the screen.
 Try to fix it.

 Hints:

-* Check where may cause SyntaxError in `main.js`.
+* Check syntax of `public/app.js`.
-* Check whether the server throw the error message.
+* The server (`serv.js`) returns two names by calling `res.send` twice.
+Is this reasonable?